MewsSystems/gitbook-distributor-guide/README.md

 * a redirect to a standalone page hosted directly by Mews,
 * or a JavaScript Widget which can be embedded into an arbitrary website

-If you encounter any issue, feel free to report it on our [GitHub](https://github.com/MewsSystems/developers).
-For other types of requests, please contact [integrations@mewssystems.com](mailto://integrations@mewssystems.com).
+If you encounter any issue, have a question or any other other request, please contact [integrations@mewssystems.com](mailto://integrations@mewssystems.com).

 ## Standalone <a id="standalone"></a>